 While Calico automatically mitigates the most abusive uses of the NET_ADMIN and NET_RAW capabilities, Sagi is correct that you should ask yourself whether particular applications actually need these capabilities.

 NET_RAW is used for the Internet Control and Management Protocol (ICMP), including the `ping` command.
 While useful for operators when diagnosing connectivity problems, applications typically don’t need it, and it can be exploited by attackers to do reconnaissance on your network.
 NET_RAW also allows the attacker to bypass the standard kernel TCP stack, potentially allowing them to more effectively launch denial of service attacks like SYN flooding.

 NET_ADMIN allows reconfiguration of network interfaces and iptables rules inside the pod (it does not grant the ability to modify the way Calico uses this in the root network namespace).
 These capabilities could allow attackers to redirect traffic inside the pod, set up tunnels for data exfiltration, etc.

 Beyond using Pod Security Policy to restrict the use of these capabilities, you can use Calico network policy to further police the use of the network.
 For example, you can allow pods to use ICMP in `ping` mode, but disallow other commands.
 You can also whitelist egress destinations to defend against attackers tunneling out of your cluster.

-You can also upgrade Calico to Tigera Secure EE to take advantage of network anomaly detection, which will warn you about unusual network activity automatically.
+You can also upgrade Calico to Tigera Secure to take advantage of network anomaly detection, which will warn you about unusual network activity automatically.